(Last Updated: 8/31/2020)

 We accept fuel contained in pourable containers designed to hold flammable liquid.
 Pourable containers have a spout or nozzle that allow us to easily and safely pour the fuel.

-We empty and return pourable containers 6-gallons or smaller, but cannot return pourable containers 6-gallons or larger.
+We will empty and return pourable containers 6-gallons or smaller, but we cannot return pourable containers larger than 6-gallons.
 These are too heavy to safely pour into our fuel tanks.

 Accepted fuel container examples:

 Ask us before bringing them.

 We accept some types of large fuel containers, depending on their condition.
-Email a photo of your large fuel container to email@example.com or call Kitsap1 at 360.337.5777 to inquire.
+Submit a photo of your container using the large load appointment form, or call Kitsap1 at 360.337.5777 to inquire.

 Empty fuel containers are not accepted.
 These go in your garbage.
 Let them air dry and then remove the lid so your waste collector can see that it is empty.

-Fuel tanks are not accepted because we cannot easily and safely pour them.
+Fuel tanks are not accepted.
 Transfer fuel into an accepted container before you come to the facility.
 You cannot pour fluid from one container into another at our facility.

 Submit an appointment form or call Kitsap1 at 360.337.5777 to make a free hazardous waste disposal appointment for:

-Do not fill your gas cans to the top.
-This makes it difficult to pour and can result in gas leaks inside your vehicle while you're transporting it to the hazardous waste facility.
+Don't fill your gas cans to the top.
+This makes it difficult to pour and can result in gas leaks inside your vehicle while you're transporting it to the facility.